How to Use IF Function in Excel (8 Suitable Examples)

 Read More: How to Use IF Formula with Dates

-🔺 In the arguments of IF function, although the 2nd argument [value_if_true] is considered optional, but if you don’t input the statement there, the function will not be executed and a message will pop up and ask if you want to type a formula or make it a text value.
+In the arguments of IF function, although the 2nd argument [value_if_true] is considered optional, if you don’t input the statement there, the function will not be executed and a message will pop up to ask if you want to type a formula or make it a text value.

-🔺 If you don’t define 2nd and 3rd arguments but just use a Comma(,), then the function will return 0 for any logical test to be found TRUE or FALSE.
+If you don’t define 2nd and 3rd arguments but just use a Comma(,), then the function will return 0 for any logical test.

-🔺 IF function is not able to include more than one logic for which you have to use either nested IF where multiple conditions can be added.
-Or you can use the IFS function directly where you’ll find options to add multiple conditions.
+The IF function can’t include more than one logic statement.
+You’ll need to use nested IF where multiple conditions can be added.
+Or, you can use the IFS function directly where you’ll find options to add multiple conditions.

 Download Practice Workbook